The Six Wives of Henry VIII (album): Release and commercial performance

 To promote the album, Wakeman played excerpts from it on the BBC 2 television music show The Old Grey Whistle Test on 16 January 1973.
 Show producer Colin Strong and director Mike Appleton contacted A&M who got staffer Tony Burdfield to send them a copy, and liked the album which led to Wakeman being invited on the show.
 Wakeman brought along Cronk and Cousins to play the additional parts.
 Prior to recording they got drunk in the studio bar.
-An audience of around 10 million planned to watch David Bailey's controversial documentary about American pop figure Andy Warhol on ITV, but critics Mary Whitehouse and Ross McWhirter condemned it for its pornographic imagery and bad language, causing the government ban it at short notice.
+An audience of around 10 million planned to watch David Bailey's controversial documentary about American pop figure Andy Warhol on ITV, but critics Mary Whitehouse and Ross McWhirter condemned it for its pornographic imagery and bad language, causing the government to ban it at short notice.
 Wakeman recalled: "It seems most of them, rather than watch repeats, switched over to Whistle Test and saw my preview of 'Henry'...and suddenly it seemed as if the whole country had discovered my music...it was a tremendous break".
 Burdfield also produced advertorials in several music magazines, featuring excerpts from an interview about the album that Wakeman had with radio DJ Johnnie Walker.

 Following the album's release on 23 January 1973, it topped the album charts in four countries.
 It entered the UK Albums Chart at number 12 before it climbed to its peak position of number 7 the following week on 3 March 1973, and stayed on the chart for 13 weeks during its initial run.
 The album reappeared on the chart for seven non-consecutive weeks in 1973 alone, and twice more in 1975.
 In February 2015, the album re-entered the UK chart for one week at number 86.
 In the United States, the album reached a peak of number 30 on the Billboard 200 chart for the week of 30 March 1973, during a 45-week stay on the chart.

 By July 1973, the album had sold 300,000 copies.
 In the following year, Wakeman was presented a platinum disc at the annual Midem Festival in Cannes for sales exceeding two million.
 On 20 October 1975, the album was certified gold by the Recording Industry Association of America for 500,000 copies sold in the United States.
-Wakeman claimed the sales figure grew to six million five years after its release.
+Wakeman said the sales figure grew to six million five years after its release.
 Modern reports indicate the album has sold an estimated 15 million copies worldwide.